USS Dwight D. Eisenhower: United States–Houthi conflict (2023–present)

 Dwight D. Eisenhower continued supporting Operation Prosperity Guardian and the 2024 missile strikes in Yemen until 26 April when she passed through the Suez Canal and entered the Eastern Mediterranean.
 She returned to the Red Sea in May to resume operations after a port call in Souda Bay, Crete.
 The Yemeni Supreme Political Council stated it launched two attacks on Dwight D Eisenhower, though American officials denied this, and no evidence has surfaced of such attacks.
 Fake footage of a damaged ship were shared across social media which were further amplified by pro-Chinese and pro-Russian social media accounts.
-Associated Press journalists toured the ship after the alleged attack and found no damage except a leak from a pipe in a dining room, and Captain Hill noted during the Taco Tuesday on the ship that Houthis have claimed to have sunk the ship multiple times before.
+Associated Press journalists toured the ship after the alleged attack and found no sign of battle damage.
+Captain Hill claimed during the Taco Tuesday on the ship that Houthis have claimed to have sunk the ship multiple times before, though the Houthi movement had never officially claimed to have sunk the carrier.

 On 14 July 2024, Dwight D. Eisenhower returned to Naval Station Norfolk after a nine-month combat deployment.
 Aircraft from Carrier Air Wing 3 expended nearly 60 air-to-air missiles and 420 air-to-surface weapons during the deployment.